An airline-by-airline guide to fees, pets, bumping & more

-United Airlines: Starting Jan.
-7, service or emotional support animals cannot travel on flights more than eight hours long and animals younger than four months old are not allowed.
+United Airlines: Service or emotional support animals cannot travel on flights more than eight hours long and animals younger than four months old are not allowed.
 Passengers are required to submit documentation from a mental health professional saying the support animal is essential for the passenger’s “mental health or treatment.”
 The airline must have this documentation at least 48 hours prior to the flight.

 Virgin America: Policies for Virgin America throughout this piece are the same as Alaska Airlines, unless otherwise noted, as these two airlines officially merged in early 2018.